 - Homemade Granola Bars are easy to make at home.
 Pack in reusable Snack Time Baggies or ziplock bags.
 You can add in chocolate, carob chips, pistachios, almonds, walnuts, pumpkin seeds, coconut butter, cashews, dried fruit, or anything to your liking.

-- You can't go wrong with fresh fruit!
-Stock up on fresh fruit such as apples, bananas, grapes, pears, and oranges at the grocery store beforehand; the juice from the fresh fruit will taste amazing during and after a long day.
+- You can't go wrong with fresh fruit.
+Stock up on apples, bananas, grapes, pears and oranges at the grocery store beforehand.

-- Fig bars are tasty and cheap!
-You can also easily buy something much like ClifBar Original or ProBar Meal.
-If you're an avid outdoor sleeper or backpacker, you may want to consider buying a Dehydrator to make your own jerky, fruit rolls, or dried fruits and veggies.
-Dried fruits (Trader Joe's has an amazing selection), salami and cheese, fruit leather - whatever your preference, make sure you have a good mix between sweet and salty.
+- Fig bars are tasty and cheap.
+Try ClifBar Original or ProBar Meal.
+Consider buying a dehydrator to make your own jerky, fruit rolls, or dried fruits and veggies.
+Dried fruits (Trader Joe's has an amazing selection), salami and cheese, fruit leather.
+Make sure to have a good mix between sweet and salty.

-- This recipe for Raspberry Fig Fruit Leather is easy to make at home and the results are so delicious!
-They make the perfect snack while on the trail or while hanging out at your site.
+- This recipe for Raspberry Fig Fruit Leather is easy to make at home and the results are delicious.
+A perfect snack while on the trail or hanging out at your site.

-- Caramel Apple Dip?
-Why not?
-Find the recipe here; pair with apples, pears, and cheddar cheese.
+- Caramel Apple Dip. here.
+Pair with apples, pears, and cheddar cheese.